-Tamar de Waal is assistant professor (universitair docent) at the Amsterdam Law School of the University of Amsterdam.
+Tamar de Waal is associate professor (universitair hoofddocent) at the Amsterdam Law School of the University of Amsterdam.
 She is director of the Amsterdam Honours College of Law.
 She also writes the In Den Haag-column in De Groene Amsterdammer (triweekly).
 She is also editorial board member of the journal Beleid & Maatschappij.

 She specializes in citizenhip, the constitutional democratic state and its values, civic education, immigrant 'integration' policies and interdisciplinairy legal research methods.

-Tamar de Waal is assistant professor in legal theory.
-De Waal has published in a variety of national and international journals and law journals on civic integration policies in EU states and matters of citizenship.
+Tamar de Waal is associate professor in legal theory.
+De Waal has published in a variety of national and international journals and law journals on matters of citizenship and civic integration requiments in EU Member States.
 She is the author of Integration Requirements for Immigrants in Europe - A Legal-Philosophical Inquiry that was published in 2021 by Hart Publishing (Bloomsbury).
 (For a review by prof. Dora Kostakopoulou, see here.)